Do You Know Your ABCDEs? Get the Details on Melanoma from Our Dermatology PA

 When should I contact a dermatology PA for a skin cancer check?

 I’ve shared a lot of information that may be a bit confusing or overwhelming.
 It’s okay if you don’t feel confident doing at-home skin cancer checks—that’s why I’m here!
 If you have any concerns at all, please do not hesitate to reach out to me for a spot check.
 All in all, it is better to be safe than sorry.

 Early detection of skin cancer provides the best prognosis for treatment.
 I recommend everyone schedule a routine skin cancer screening.
 For those with higher risk factors, biannual or yearly screenings are a great way to stay on top of your skin health.

-If you have any questions at all or would like to schedule an appointment, please call us at 484-755-5796.
+If you have any questions at all or would like to schedule an appointment at our dermatology office, please call us at 484-755-5796.
 I look forward to meeting with you!